murillo-group/sarkas/docs/documentation/input_file.rst

 The instance ``type`` defines the interaction potential.
 Currently Sarkas supports the following interaction potentials:
 Coulomb, Yukawa, Exact-gradient corrected Yukawa, Quantum Statistical Potentials, Moliere, Lennard-Jones 6-12.
-More info on each of these potential can be found in :ref:`potentials`.
+More info on each of these potential can be found in :doc:`Potentials <../theory/potentials>`.
 Next we define the screening parameter ``kappa``.
 Notice that this a non-dimensional parameter, i.e. the real screening length will be calculated from :math:`\lambda = a/\kappa` where :math:`a` is the Wigner-Seitz radius.